alxpez/docdown/README.md

 # DocDown

 DocDown is a customizable web scraper designed to extract documentation content from any webpage.
-It scrapes HTML content, processes related links, and generates clean Markdown output.
-This project is aimed at personal use and quick documentation generation.
+It scrapes HTML content, processes related links, and generates clean Markdown output (intended for adding it as LLMs context).
+This project is aimed at personal use.

 There are a bunch of scrapers out there, this is just a dirty solution that covers my personal use-cases.
 I look forward to include more customization for choosing models (for example using smaller local models), but for now it's practically free for personal use given Gemini API's great rate limits.